-Planting in contour lines is the rule in sloping lands because if otherwise the rows are in lines running from top to bottom, soil will be eroded downhill by wind and water.
+Planting in contour lines is the rule in sloping lands because if otherwise, the rows are in lines running from top to bottom, the soil will be eroded downhill by wind and water.
 But that is not all.

 The farm anyway will be impossible to plow or furrow upward or downward or in a diagonal direction even with the use of any draft animal.

-Even the no read-no write traditional farmers in communities with rolling topography know contour farming well, but minus the Enlish technical term.
-They may not know either what is an A-Frame nor any other contour line locator, but look at their farms and how they plant corn and you will realize that they deserve to be treated as consultants.
+Even the no-read-no-write traditional farmers in communities with rolling topography know contour farming well, but minus the English technical term.
+They may not know either what is an A-Frame or any other contour line locator is, but look at their farms and how they plant corn and you will realize that they deserve to be treated as consultants.
 I do.

 My farmhand friends may do it if I command them to plant corn uphill and downhill, but it will just be for the high pay – and for the big laugh.
 They will have their day, laughing hysterically until their mouths tear apart while they work and the experience will be the talk of the community until many years to come.
 I will surely become an instant and infinitely the craziest celebrity, which I do not want.

 Contour Lines in Contour Farming

 The most distinguishing feature of contour farming is the contour line.
 It is an imaginary line perpendicular to the slope of a farm and is equivalent to the row in the check-row pattern of planting.
 The line or row traverses the farm from one boundary to the opposite across the slope regardless of the aspect of the slope, i.e., whether east-facing, west-facing, and so on.

 Several to many of such lines are formed on the face of the slope depending on the distance from top to bottom and the row-to-row distance.
 Line-to-line distances may vary with slope.